Michael Hoyos

-Michael Ryan Hoyos (born 2 August 1991) is a footballer who plays as a winger for Ecuadorian Serie A club Independiente del Valle.
+Michael Ryan Hoyos (born 2 August 1991) is a footballer who plays as a winger for Newell's Old Boys.
 Born in the United States, he has represented Argentina at youth level.

 Club career

 Youth

 Hoyos attended Santa Margarita Catholic High School in Rancho Santa Margarita, California where he was a footballer.
 Outside of school, he played with Irvine Strikers, coached by Don Ebert.
 He moved to Argentina together with his mother at age fifteen, and soon had a successful trial with Estudiantes de La Plata and was placed into the club's youth system.

 Estudiantes

 Hoyos debuted with the first team in a January 2010 non-official match against Boca Juniors.
 He scored on a solo run from midfield, earning a spot on the first-team bench.
 On January 29, 2010, he made his league debut as a substitute against Arsenal de Sarandí.

 OFI

-Hoyos moved to Superleague Greece club OFI Crete on July 8, 2013.
+Hoyos moved to Super League Greece club OFI on July 8, 2013.